 But getting a check signed can be anything but.

-You're left “sneakering" around the office, walking hallway to hallway trying to get signatures from managers, junior executives, and C-suites.
+You're left “sneakering" around the office, walking hallway to hallway trying to get signatures from managers, executives, and business owners.
 And if you're in a larger organization with locations dispersed around town, check signing may require a full tank of gas and a quick stop at a coffee shop.

 Yes, the nasty f-word in accounting—fraud.
 Not only is identifying fraud important but so is finding ways to avoid it entirely.

 An easy entry-point for fraud is through the master vendor file (MVF).
 Proactive MVF maintenance is an easy way of stemming fraud.
 This involves removing inactive vendors and suppliers that haven't been used (issued a payment) in three, six, or 12 months.
 You're left with a lean MVF by slowly churning out unused suppliers.

 The problem, unfortunately, is that diligent MVF maintenance is often a low-priority task for most AP departments.
 This is truly a case where an ounce of prevention is worth a pound of cure.

 Audits may elicit shivers from the lay person but to an accountant, it's par for the course.
 In aiding auditors, accountants need to keep financial records for up to seven years.